-- promoting a child's right to protection (United Nations Charter) - an approach centred on the child - maintaining professionalism, integrity and transparency through evidence based interactions.
+- promoting a child's right to protection (United Nations Charter) - an approach centred on the child - maintaining professionalism, integrity and transparency through evidence based interactions. - ensuring the Charter of Victim's Rights are enforced.

-PACT is also responsible for the Child Witness Support Program, which provides court preparation and support for child witnesses by using carefully screened, selected and trained Child Witness Support Volunteers.
+PACT's Child Witness Support Program provides court preparation and support for child witnesses by using carefully screened, selected and trained Child Witness Support Volunteers.
 The program's goal is to allow child witnesses aged 3-17 years the best opportunity to provide their evidence to the court by removing, where possible, the uncertainties and anxieties associated with the court process.
+PACT Volunteers will also support young people over 18 years to give evidence in open court if a referral has been received and a support relationship established prior to them turning 18.

-During 2016-17, PACT provided support to 1,751 children, which was a 14% increase in client referrals from the previous year.
+During 2017-18, PACT provided support to 1,848 children, which was a 5% increase in client referrals from the previous year.
 The average age of the children supported by PACT was 13 years, of which 62% were female.
-Approximately 59% of the cases involved offences of a sexual nature and 21% of cases were a result of assault, including domestic violence.
+Approximately 57% of the cases involved offences of a sexual nature and 27% of cases were a result of assault, including domestic violence.
+27% of PACT clients are from culturally diverse backgrounds with 15% identifying as Aboriginal and Torres Strait Islander heritage.
+Since its establishment, PACT has supported over 22,600 children and young people through the complex criminal justice system.